apache/zeppelin/docs/tutorial/tutorial.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-### Zeppelin Tutorial
+## Zeppelin Tutorial

-We will assume you have Zeppelin installed already.
-If that's not the case, see [Install](../install/install.html).
+This tutorial walks you through some of the fundamental Zeppelin concepts.
+We will assume you have already installed Zeppelin.
+If not, please see [here](../install/install.html) first.

-Zeppelin's current main backend processing engine is [Apache Spark](https://spark.apache.org).
-If you're new to the system, you might want to start by getting an idea of how it processes data to get the most out of Zeppelin.
+Current main backend processing engine of Zeppelin is [Apache Spark](https://spark.apache.org).
+If you're new to this system, you might want to start by getting an idea of how it processes data to get the most out of Zeppelin.

 <br />
-### Tutorial with Local File
+## Tutorial with Local File

-#### Data Refine
+### 1. Data Refine

 Before you start Zeppelin tutorial, you will need to download [bank.zip](http://archive.ics.uci.edu/ml/machine-learning-databases/00222/bank.zip).

-First, to transform data from csv format into RDD of `Bank` objects, run following script.
+First, to transform csv format data into RDD of `Bank` objects, run following script.
 This will also remove header using `filter` function.

 ```scala